bpostance/bpostance.github.io/_posts/02-GLM-FrequencySeverity/02-GLM-FrequencySeverity.md

 - [Poisson GLM params](https://stackoverflow.com/questions/14923684/interpreting-the-output-of-glm-for-poisson-regression)
 - [Find lambda](https://stackoverflow.com/questions/25828184/fitting-to-poisson-histogram)

 We can derive the model output using predict or the raw coefficients.
-Sampling the Poisson rate (*lambda*) illustrates the difference in predicted rates for the intercept and for a when a driver is male.
+Sampling the poisson rate ($lambda$) illustrates the difference in predicted rates for the intercept and for a when a driver is male.

 ```python